SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Detection_Tutorial.md

       You have now enabled alarm monitoring for all types of anomalies detected on the parameter *Encryption Key Requests*.
 This means that anomalies that would previously be shown in the *Suggestion events* tab will now be shown in the *Active alarms* tab.

-1. Simulate the data so anomalies are detected:
+1. Simulate the data so that anomalies are detected:

    1. In DataMiner Cube, select the element *Encryption Key Requests 2* in the Surveyor.